Here are a few of my talks & panels:

 GE Industrial Machine Learning Workshop, October 2017

-I gave a keynote presentation at the first GE Industrial Machine Learning Workshop on October 24, 2017 in San Francisco, CA during GE's Minds + Machines 2017 Event.
+I gave a keynote presentation at the first GE Industrial Machine Learning Workshop on October 24, 2017 in San Francisco, CA during GE's Minds + Machines 2017 event.
 In it I discussed how, in the field of data science, we are constantly bombarded with innovative approaches and methods.
-These fresh new tools promise to yield impressively accurate results—and, like all Faustian bargains, can come at a cost that all too often stays hidden until it’s too late.
-Those of us who gravitate towards this discipline can get easily seduced by the promise of cutting-edge precision.
 We can even fall prey to our impulses of following the latest and coolest at the expense of our objectives.
 When does it make sense to deploy complex solutions into production environments?
 And how should we assess the pros and cons of doing so?

 Hanselminutes Podcast, June 2017

-In this episode I sat down with Scott and talked about the major concepts around data science: Is this a new science and an old one?
-What’s the traditional path for a Data Scientist - and is that the only path?
+In this episode Angela sits down with Scott and demystifies the major concepts.
+Is this a new scienceand an old one?
+What's the traditional path for a Data Scientist - and is that the only path?

 Links from the show: